isharrma/craigClone/README.md

 ![](https://user-images.githubusercontent.com/54413011/82926689-3240a280-9f9d-11ea-925c-71a6ba4c3daa.png)

 # Future scope
-Install heroku and host it for better use.
+Install heroku and host it for better reach.